Chart Color Schemes

 AreaSearch analysis of employment trends sees Park Orchards performing better than 90% of local markets assessed across Australia

-Park Orchards has a well-educated workforce with strong representation in professional services.
-The unemployment rate was 1.2% as of June 2025.
+Park Orchards has a highly educated workforce with strong representation in professional services.
+Its unemployment rate is 1.3%, lower than the Greater Melbourne average of 4.7%.

 Frequently Asked Questions - Employment